Entrance Auditions

 Major Ensemble Auditions

-All undergraduate majors must enroll in a major ensemble each semester they are enrolled in Music.
-All students enrolled in applied lessons must be enrolled in a major ensemble.
+All undergraduate Bachelor of Music majors must enroll in a performance ensemble each semester they are enrolled in Music.
+All students enrolled in applied lessons must be enrolled in a performance ensemble.
 Graduate students may apply 3 units of ensemble credit to the graduate requirements of 30 units.

 For more information on each ensemble, see Performance Ensembles.